On synthetic interval data with predetermined subject partitioning, and partial control of the variables' marginal correlation structure: Introduction

-In Section 2, we describe the generic approach for generating data with a predetermined clustering structure, introduce association measures for nominal and ordinal variables, and explore the marginal dependence structure between interval variables, deriving theoretical results.
-In Section 3, we introduce a specific algorithm for constructing clusters with distinct variable profiles, and examine its properties.
-In Section 4, this algorithm is modified to allow for a more flexible dependence structure.
-The effected control on the marginal dependence of the variables is extended, and exact correlation values can be specified.
-Practical examples are shown and additional theoretical results are derived.
-In Section 5, a real data set containing SNP observations is compared to a synthetic one, demonstrating similarities and differences.
-We conclude with a discussion in Section 6.
+In Section 2, we describe the generic approach for creating data with a predetermined clustering structure, and explore the marginal dependence structure between interval variables, deriving theoretical results.
+In Section 3, we introduce a specific algorithm for constructing clusters with distinct variable profiles and examine its properties.
+We focus on SNP-like simulated observations and derive results that effect control on the marginal dependence of the variables, in tandem with practical examples.
+In Section 4, a real data set containing SNP observations is compared to a synthetic one, demonstrating similarities and differences.
+We conclude with a discussion in Section 5.